 So be warned.
 If you have kidney impairment, DO NOT consume Starfruit or Starfruit juice.

 Origins: The item quoted above, typically titled "Star Fruit Can Kill," has been circulating on the Internet since at least May 2008.
-The original author is unknown to us, but the piece draws its information from April 2008 news reports surrounding the death of Tang Gon Sean, a 66-year-old Malaysian man
+The original author is unknown to us, but the piece draws its information from April 2008 news reports surrounding the death of Tang Gon Sean, a 66-year-old Malaysian man who on

 Relatively little known in North America, star fruit is popular in China, Taiwan, India, Philippines, Australia, Central America, Africa, and Brazil.
 While this foodstuff's proper name is carambola, it is more commonly called "star fruit" because of its shape, which causes slices taken from it to resemble stars.
-It has a sweet, mild taste somewhat akin to a cross between apple and lime, and is rich in antioxidants and vitamin C. It also has the potential to harm kidney patients.
+It has a sweet, mild taste somewhat akin to a cross between apple and lime, and is rich in antioxidants and

 Star fruit contains a neurotoxin that affects the brain and nerves but which people with healthy kidneys are able to filter out; it therefore poses no danger to those whose kidneys function normally.
 However, those with renal problems lack protection from that neurotoxin and thus risk "star fruit intoxication," a condition that manifests with insomnia, hiccups, vomiting, numbness of limbs, decreased muscle power, twitching of